• Skip to primary navigation

 Other Oils

-Rice bran oil, avocado oil and grape seed oil are also fine substitutes for peanut oil.
+Rice bran oil, avocado oil, grape seed oil and soybean oil are also fine substitutes for peanut oil.
 All three have high smoke points.
 Rice bran and grape seed oil have neutral flavors, while avocado has a stronger flavor and more buttery texture.
 You can use all 3 of these oils to make salad dressings.

 However, they are all quite a bit more expensive.
 This makes these oils less ideal substitutes, especially if you are using them in larger amounts for deep-frying.